salehahmadut/EE319k_SpaceInvaders/README.md

 4/29 3:14 AM

--implemented edge triggered interrupt/button to shoot missile from spaceship
+-implemented button to shoot missile from spaceship (still need to make it edge triggered)

 -once collisions are implemented (hopefully tmrw), basics of game engine will be done and we can polish up the game from there